-fimaNAC is well positioned to capture a significant part of the nucleic acid therapeutics delivery market as demonstrated by the partnering activities of PCI Biotech in this field.
-PCI Biotech's fimaNAC strategy is to collaborate with biotech or pharmaceutical companies and develop long-term relationship with companies having early stage innovative nucleic acid based technology.
+fima NAC is well positioned to capture a significant part of the nucleic acid therapeutics delivery market as demonstrated by the partnering activities of PCI Biotech in this field.
+The main fima NAC strategy is to collaborate with biotech or pharmaceutical companies and develop long-term relationship with companies having early stage innovative nucleic acid based technology.